psycopg/psycopg/docs/adaptation.rst

     described in this page is useful if you intend to *customise* the adaptation rules.

+- The `~psycopg3.types.TypeInfo` object allows to query type information from a database, which can be used by the adapters: for instance to make them able to decode arrays of base types or composite types.

-The `Dumper` is the base object to perform conversion from a Python object to a `!bytes` string understood by PostgreSQL.
+- The `Dumper` is the base object to perform conversion from a Python object to a `!bytes` string understood by PostgreSQL.
 The string returned *shouldn't be quoted*: the value will be passed to the database using functions such as :pq:`PQexecParams()` so quoting and quotes escaping is not necessary.

-The `Loader` is the base object to perform the opposite operation: to read a `!bytes` string from PostgreSQL and create a Python object.
+- The `Loader` is the base object to perform the opposite operation: to read a `!bytes` string from PostgreSQL and create a Python object.

 `!Dumper` and `!Loader` are abstract classes: concrete classes must implement the `~Dumper.dump()` and `~Loader.load()` methods. `!psycopg3` provides implementation for several builtin Python and PostgreSQL types.

-.. admonition:: TODO

-    Document the builtin adapters, where are they?
+Psycopg provides adapters for several builtin types, which can be used as the base to build more complex ones: they all live in the `psycopg3.types` package.

 Dumpers and loaders configuration